Phase-Subtractive Interference and Noise-Resistant Quantum Imaging with Two Undetected Photons: Summary and Outlook

-In summary, we have presented a theory of two-particle interferometry that employs four-particle states generated by two independent sources and is enabled by path identity of two undetected particles.
-The interference patterns are independent of the tunable interferometric phase and contain information of spatially dependent phases acquired by undetected particles.
-An application of this phenomenon is a quantum imaging technique that, like standard QIUP, can acquire images at wavelengths for which no detectors are available.
-However, our technique applies when standard QIUP fails due to the presence of high phase-noise.
-Our technique also allows one to have arbitrarily long photon acquisition time, which is especially useful for imaging with low-intensity light.
-The principle of standard QIUP has been applied to reconstruct object information in various fields, e.g., spectroscopy \cite{kalashnikov2016infrared}, microscopy \cite{kviatkovsky2020microscopy,paterova2020hyperspectral}, holography \cite{topfer2022quantum} and optical coherence tomography \cite{valles2018optical,paterova2018tunable}.
-Our results are applicable to all these fields.
+We have reported a unique two-particle interference phenomenon that employs four-particle states generated by two independent sources and is enabled by path identity of two undetected particles.
+We have also introduced a noise-resistant quantitative phase imaging technique that acquires images at wavelengths for which no detectors are available.
+Since quantitative phase imaging is used in biological and medical research \cite{Park2018}, for example, in immunology \cite{mitchell2018nongenetic}, cell biology \cite{mir2011optical}, and cancer diagnosis \cite{majeed2018label} and prognosis \cite{uttam2015early}, we expect that our findings will have applications in these fields.
+Our results are applicable to any modality where the principle of standard QIUP is used to retrieve object information, e.g., spectroscopy \cite{kalashnikov2016infrared}, microscopy \cite{kviatkovsky2020microscopy,paterova2020hyperspectral}, holography \cite{topfer2022quantum} and optical coherence tomography \cite{valles2018optical,paterova2018tunable}.
+Finally, interference by path identity has been applied to fundamental tests of quantum mechanics \cite{heuer2015induced,heuer2015complementarity}, and also to measurement \cite{pol-ent-theory,pol-ent-exp,rajeev2023single} and generation \cite{lahiri2018many,MarioPhysRevLett2017,kysela2020path,zhang2012way,Paraoanu_many-part-ent_PRA} of quantum entanglement.
+It will be interesting to explore the implications of our results for these topics.
+0.5cm